3 Costly Website Mistakes That Are Driving Your Clients Away (And How to Fix Them)

 Often people talk about themselves and their business in this section but this is a huge mistake.

-We all gave attention spans of ants these days, so if your potential customer doesn’t understand what problem your website solves instantly - they will bounce.
+We have small attention spans these days, so if your potential client doesn’t understand what problem your website solves instantly — they will move on.

 Consider your hero section to be your digital elevator pitch.